Mr Richard Clarke

 Amongst my extra-curricular activities at Birkbeck I was Staff Representative Governor and joint President of Birkbeck UCU.

-I undertake research, evaluation and training related to heritage management with a particular emphasis on community engagement and working at a 'landscape' scale.
-Recent consultancy work includes: national evaluation of the Heritage Lottery Fund's Landscape Partnership programme and preparation of application and evaluation guidance under HLF's fourth (2013-18) Strategic Framework; evaluation of Defra's Sustainable Development Fund; statutory guidance for AONB management plans under the Countryside and Rights of Way Act; 'best practice' guidance for National Parks and AONBs for Natural England, and training and facilitation in management and management planning, interpretation and monitoring for the National Trust and other 'third sector' organisations.
+Consultancy activities include research, evaluation and training related to heritage management with a particular emphasis on community engagement and working at a 'landscape' scale.
+Examples include: national evaluation of the Heritage Lottery Fund's Landscape Partnership programme and preparation of application and evaluation guidance under HLF's fourth (2013-18) Strategic Framework; evaluation of Defra's Sustainable Development Fund; statutory guidance for AONB (National Landscape) management plans under the Countryside and Rights of Way Act; 'best practice' guidance for National Parks and AONBs for Natural England, and training and facilitation in management and management planning, interpretation and monitoring for the National Trust and other 'third sector' organisations.

-In parallel with my landscape interests and as a Londoner I've developed interests in several areas and have published on:
+In parallel with my landscape interests and as a Londoner I've published on:

 • the history of Russell Square (as a multidisciplinary educational resource)